raspberrypi/documentation/remote-access/ssh/windows10.md

 You are now connected to the Raspberry Pi remotely, and can execute commands.

 To configure your Raspberry Pi to allow passwordless SSH access with a public/private key pair, see the [passwordless SSH](passwordless.md) guide.

+If you are using Ubuntu terminal on windows 10 using Windows Subsystem for Linux, you can directly use `ssh username@ipaddress` to get SSH access.
+No additional settings are needed.